Elprinz1/Sharp_Turn_Detection/README.md

 # Sharp Turn Detection Using GPS Data

+Accidents involving commercial trucks can have devastating consequences, both in terms of human lives and financial implications.
+According to the Federal Motor Carrier Safety Administration (FMCSA), the estimated average accident costs for semi-trucks are $91,000, with average injury costs around $334,892 and average fatal accident settlements exceeding $7.2 million.
+Given these staggering figures, prioritizing safety measures is paramount for truckers and fleet management companies.

-This project involves the use of GPS data to detect sharp turns by a vehicle, utilizing machine learning techniques.
-The Python code provided loads GPS data, processes it, and analyzes the vehicle's movement to identify sharp turns based on changes in direction over time.
+This project addresses the critical need for accident prevention by leveraging GPS data to detect sharp turns made by semi-trucks.
+By employing rule-based & advanced machine learning techniques, the provided Python code processes GPS data, meticulously analyzing the trucks's movements to identify instances of sharp turns based on significant changes in direction over time.

 ## Getting Started